xjqicuhk/SIMS/README.md

 (3) cd "../python_code";
 (4) run "ordering.py" with setting "training_phase = True".
 The model is saved in "../trainedmodels/order/".
 3. Synthesis network
-The synthesis network is trained in a cascade way.
+The synthesis network is trained in a coarse-to-fine fashion.
 We first train a model with resolution "256 x 512", and use it to initialize the model for resolution "512 x 1024", and then "1024 x 2048".
 The script for different resolutions is in file "synthesis_256_512.py", "synthesis_512_1024.py" and "synthesis_1024_2048.py" respectively.
 (1) cd "../matlab_code/";
 (2) run "train_generate_synthesis.m", training data is saved in folder "../traindata/synthesis/";
 (3) run "synthesis_512_1024.py" with setting "training_phase = True".
 The result is saved in "../trainedmodels/synthesis/".